-I work in the summer at Rutgers University in Camden, NJ where I am faculty in the School Nurse Certificate Program.
+I teach at Rutgers University in Camden, NJ where I am faculty in the School Nurse Certificate Program.
 One of the courses I teach is a 5-day intensive class about Health Education.
-During the school year, I am also a full-time School Nurse in Camden and have been for 17 school years.
-One of my most cherished outcomes of being a School Nurse is running into students and families years later.
+During the school year, I am also a full-time School Nurse in Camden and have been for 18 school years.
+One of my most cherished outcomes of being a school nurse is running into students and families years later.

 Last summer, during my class, I was having technical difficulties and called the Rutgers IT department for assistance.
 They are a very responsive group and sent over someone to troubleshoot the problem.
 I was teaching my class when in walked a young man, dressed in his Rutgers gear, ready to help.
 He had a quizzical look on his face, a sheepish grin actually.
 I asked him if he was ok, and he said, “I know you, you were my School Nurse”.
 I quickly checked out his name tag and realized that yes, he had been my student for many years, but I had not seen him since he grew into adulthood.

 We spontaneously hugged as I teared up in front of the entire class, and yelled out, “Of course, look at you, you are a man and I didn’t even recognize you.”
 I asked him to share what he remembered about his time in my Health Office.
 He turned to the class and said, “she was always nice to me and listened and never kicked me out.”
 He went on to give advice to my students about being a School Nurse and how to treat students who to come to their offices.
 I was so proud of him and amazed at the depth of what he shared.
 We just never know our impact!